 GHG emissions factors applicable to the fuel used or saved, vehicle miles travelled or electricity saved, calculated as follows:

 GHG Emission Factor for Natural Gas Saved.
-The GHG emission factor for natural gas shall be calculated using the emission factor and annual average high heating value used in the natural gas supplier's MRR reporting for the same reporting year.
+The GHG emission factor for natural gas shall be calculated using the emission factor and annual average high heating value used in the natural gas supplier's MRR reporting for the same reporting year, or calculated by means that can be demonstrated to the Executive Officer to be comparably accurate.

 GHG Emission Factors for Non-Transportation Fuels.
 The GHG emission factor for each fuel used or saved, other than natural gas, shall be as listed in Table C-1 of Subpart C of 40 CFR Part 98 (December 2010), which is hereby incorporated by reference, or calculated by means that can be demonstrated to the Executive Officer to be comparably accurate.

 GHG Emission Factors for Vehicle Miles Travelled.
-If the use of allocated allowance auction proceeds reduces transportation-related GHG emissions, the GHG emission factor for the vehicles used with and without the use of proceeds shall be calculated using the methods in ARB's California Climate Investments Quantification Methodology Emission Factor Database Documentation (August 2018), which is hereby incorporated by reference, or by comparable means that can be demonstrated to the Executive Officer to be consistent with these methods.
+If the use of allocated allowance value reduces transportation-related GHG emissions, the GHG emission factor for the vehicles used with and without the use of value shall be calculated using the methods in ARB's California Climate Investments Quantification Methodology Emission Factor Database Documentation and Appendix A: Sustainable Communities and Clean Transportation (January 2024), which is hereby incorporated by reference, or by comparable means that can be demonstrated to the Executive Officer to be consistent with these methods.
 Active transportation may be assumed to have zero GHG emissions.

 The expected time frame over which the emissions reductions will occur.

-The percentage of total project costs covered by the use of allocated allowance auction proceeds.
+The percentage of total project costs covered by the use of allocated allowance value.

-Itemizing any use of allocated allowance auction proceeds on administrative and outreach costs and educational programs described in section 95893(d)(4).
+Itemizing any use of allocated allowance value on administrative and outreach costs and educational programs described in section 95893(d)(4).

 Table 9-5: Minimum Annual Percentage Consignment Requirements for Natural Gas Utilities for 2015-2020